ElektraInitiative/libelektra/doc/decisions/0_drafts/metakey_semantics.md

 }
 ```

+> **Note**: Where the code above would live doesn't matter.
+> It may be part of some Elektra library, or it may be user code.
+> The code is clearly not ideal and that's why the solution here actually is to avoid the need for a `isInKeySet` function entirely.

-However, that still has some issue:
+However, that still has some obvious issues:

-- It needs a public API to check whether a metakey is used by some metadata `KeySet`.
+- It needs a public API `isInKeySet` to check whether a metakey is used by some metadata `KeySet`.
 - We still need to take the metakey out of the metadata `KeySet` and reinsert it.
   That means shuffling around the array in the `KeySet`, which may be worse than the duplicate memory for the new metakey.

+Clearly this is **not** a viable solution to the problem.
-The good thing is we can solve all this, because of the [COW implementation](../1_in_discussion/copy_on_write.md).
+But the good thing is we can solve these issues, because of the [COW implementation](../1_in_discussion/copy_on_write.md).

+To solve the issues mentioned above, `spec` needs to do a few things differently:

+#### Copying Metakeys in `spec`

-First, instead of copying metadata with
+Instead of copying metadata with

 ```c
 ksAppend (keyMeta (dest), keyMeta (source))
 ```

-we need to make copy of all metakeys
+we need to make a copy of all metakeys

 ```c
 KeySet * sourceMeta = keyMeta (source);